Chile - Country Commercial Guide

 Standards

-ISO or IEC standards are preferred while U.S., European or regional standards, and the U.N Sustainable Development Objectives (SDO) are also taken into consideration.
-The best standard to be applied will depend on the specific subject and industry.
+Generally, ISO or IEC standards are preferred, while U.S., European or regional standards, and the U.N Sustainable Development Objectives (SDO) are also taken into consideration.
+The standard to be applied will depend on the specific subject and industry.

 Testing, Inspection and Certification

 Most products can enter the Chilean market with minimal prior standards testing.
-However, for those products requiring testing prior to market entry, there is a data base of the most important national testing organizations in Chile.
-These organizations are grouped under the following categories:
+However, for those products requiring testing prior to market entry, INN maintains a complete list of accredited testing organizations (Directorio de Acreditados) grouped under the following categories:

 Publication of Technical Regulations